 - The diseases or conditions the drug treats

 - The dose needed

-- Which patients should not receive the drug?
+- Which patients should not receive the drug

 - Other drugs that should not be taken together with the drug

-- Side effects that can occur
+- Side effects that could occur

 - How the drug should be stored